By the end of this section, you will be able to:

 As a law student in 1933, Thurgood Marshall (Figure 28.19) was recruited by his mentor Charles Hamilton Houston to assist in gathering information for the defense of a Black man in Virginia accused of killing two White women.
 His continued close association with Houston led Marshall to aggressively defend Black people in the court system and to use the courts as the weapon by which equal rights might be extracted from the U.S. Constitution and a White racist system.
 Houston also suggested that it would be important to establish legal precedents regarding the Plessy v.
 Ferguson ruling of separate but equal.

 By 1938, Marshall had become “Mr. Civil Rights” and formally organized the NAACP’s Legal Defense and Education Fund in 1940 to garner the resources to take on cases to break the racist justice system of America.
 A direct result of Marshall’s energies and commitment was his 1940 victory in a Supreme Court case, Chambers v.
 Florida, which held that confessions obtained by violence and torture were inadmissible in a court of law.
+In 1943, he won a case on behalf of Black parents protesting school segregation in suburban Hillburn, New York.
 His most well-known case was Brown v.
 Board of Education in 1954, which held that state laws establishing separate public schools for Black and White students were unconstitutional.

 Later in life, Marshall reflected on his career fighting racism in a speech at Howard Law School in 1978: